 Nov.
 5 marked the fifth election I have worked as an election clerk in Tarrant County.
 In that capacity, I help set up and run a voting location, check-in voters, assist them with the machines, process their ballots and essentially perform any task necessary to help voters vote.
 Additionally, every location requires at least one Spanish-English bilingual clerk to assist Spanish-speaking voters, a role that I serve at my location.

 There are many reasons why I continue to make the 276-mile drive to work a 15-hour day as an election clerk.
 I am the only bilingual clerk at my location, and I want to keep voting accessible for Spanish-speaking voters.
 I love the team I work with.
 I believe fiercely in our democracy and want to help any eligible voter cast their vote.
-Essentially, everything boils down to this: the voters.
+Essentially, however, everything boils down to this: the voters.

 Working at a voting location, you encounter people you would not otherwise, and you are there with them for an important moment in their lives.
 Some simply vote and leave, some stay and chat, but regardless there is a community formed around voting at the polling place.